 More information about the Offshore Engineering curriculum can be found here.

-Every quarter an evaluation session is held with the curriculum leader and professors, to discuss the previous lectures and exam period.
-These meetings are called OCODE (Opleidings Commissie Offshore & Dredging Engineering).
-If you have any comments about the course lectures or exams, or if you want to join us at the meeting, please send an email to firstname.lastname@example.org.
+Every quarter an evaluation session is held a group existing of 5 students and 5 professors.
+These meetings are called OCODE (Opleidings Commissie Offshore & Dredging Engineering), here they discuss the previous lectures and exam period, If you have any comments about the course lectures or exams, or if you want to join us at the meeting, please send an email to email@example.com.

 Student Response Group